 In democracy we leave the defense of our interests, the satisfaction of our needs, and the organization of human relations and life in the hands of others.
-It is assumed that by voting we choose those who we think will best represent our interests, but that doesn't fit with reality: The political parties in fact only represent their own interests, according to the rules they themselves establish, seeking to rise to the heights of political and economic power so as to maintain their dominance and influence over the rest of society.
+It is assumed that by voting we choose those who we think will best represent our interests, but that doesn't fit by a condescending moralism that decides what is good and what is going to be made good - since everything else is directly eliminated.